sled dog equipment

 Skijoring, i.e. skiing with a dog, offers the charm of speed and good fitness training for both the dog and the skier.
 In skijoring, the canicrosss ahead and is connected to the skier by means of a harness and a flexible bungee line and a pull belt.
 You can practice the sport regardless of race, and it's reasonably easy to get started.
 As the sport grows, so does the number of hobby places, and you can already go to the track with your dog all over Finland.

 Before going to the slopes, it would be good for the dog to know the basic commands, at least to stop, and for the skier to have sufficient skiing skills.
 With ski boots, the handler's control over the dog is largely dependent on verbal communication.
-It is often easier to start a pulling hobby with canicrossning, because a runner can physically control the dog much easier than a skier.
+It is often easier to start a pulling hobby with canicross, because a runner can physically control the dog much easier than a skier.
 You can read about starting a canicross here .

 If you wish, you can progress in the hobby of skijoring even up to competitions.